-The Canadian government has announced the legalization of marijuana for non-medical use.
+The Canadian government has legalized marijuana for non-medical use.
 The rapid and significant changes to the legal status of marijuana raise new questions and challenges for Canadian employers.
 Here, we provide a general overview of the most important things employers should know about marijuana in the workplace:

 WHAT IS THE CURRENT LEGAL STATUS OF MARIJUANA IN CANADA?